czl368/conformation-rotation-project/README.md

 # conformation-rotation-project
 ## Overview
-Generated a dataset looking at alternate conformations of sidechains and b-factors.
+Generated a dataset looking at alternate conformations of sidechains.
 Extracted and processed pdb files using Biotite (https://www.biotite-python.org/).
 Filtered for pdb files with resolution < 2 Angstroms in .cif format then processed only X-ray Crystallography files.

 Additional processing and filtering was done for files with b-factor values < 80 and alternate locations (different conformations) with fixed backbone (RMSD < 0.1) and sidechain RMSD > 2.
 Followed by inital data analysis of the extracted data.